SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 1. Navigate to the **Assets** page and click **Import assets**.

 2. The **Import assets** dialog has a dropdown **Choose asset model**.

-	* If no asset models are created yet, only the asset model "Group" is listed in the dropdown.

-	* If you have added the asset models, all the root asset models are listed in the dropdown.
+If you have added the asset models, all the root asset models are listed in the dropdown.

 3. Select the asset model for which you want to create the asset hierarchy.